Michael Crick is a political journalist. He presents his own show on Mail Plus, The Michael Crick report.

 He won Royal Television Society awards in 1989 and 2002 and has twice been awarded RTS Specialist Journalist of the Year, in 2013 and 2017.
 In 2018 he was awarded the prestigious Charles Wheeler Award.

 Crick is the author of several books, including biographies of Arthur Scargill, Jeffrey Archer and Alex Ferguson - which were all bestsellers - and of Michael Howard and Michael Heseltine.
-His latest book, Sultan of Swing: The Life of David Butler, was released in October 2018.
+His latest book, Sultan of Swing: The Life of David Butler, was released in October 2018 and is currently working on a new book.

 It has been said that the five most terrifying words in the political lexicon are: "Michael Crick is in reception” .